swharden/QRSSplus/README.md

 **Requirements:** This project is intended to be light, as it is run on headless web servers and at best manually controlled through a SSH console.
 It was developed to require Python 2.7 (Python 3 is often not available on inexpensive web hosting plans), and any modern version of PHP will suffice.
 ImageMagick's [convert utility](https://www.imagemagick.org/script/convert.php) is assumed to be present (used for making thumbnails).

-**Configuration file:** Grabber information (image URL, website, operator call sign, etc) is stored in [grabbers.csv](grabbers.csv).
+**Grabber list:** Grabber information (image URL, website, operator call sign, etc) is stored in [grabbers.csv](grabbers.csv).
 This format was chosen because it is simple to edit on any computer, including through GitHub's web interface.

+**Automatic update of grabber list:** When the python script is run, the first thing it does is download the latest [grabbers.csv](grabbers.csv) from this GitHub page.
+It then uses this list of grabbers to download new images for each grabber, and saves the file so [index.php](index.php) always uses the latest call signs, names, and URLs data for each grabber.
+This also means that updating this 1 file on GitHub will immediately update everybody's grabber website that gets its grabber list from this file (not just QRSS Plus).

 **Folder structure:** A download folder contains all downloaded files.
 Every file has a timestamp in epoch format and also an image hash code.
 New images are detected as new because its MD5 hash will be different.
 Every time [QRSSplusUpdate.py](QRSSplusUpdate.py) is run, all files with timestamps older than a certain amount (typically 3 hours) are deleted, and new grabber files are downloaded.
 If a grabber download fails, an empty file with a ".fail" extension is added to the download folder.